PlanetScale quickstart guide

 SELECT * FROM categories;

-All of the work you've done so far has been on a development branch, main, that was automatically created when you created the database.
+All of the work you've done so far has been on a default production branch, main, that was automatically created when you created the database.

-The main branch is now your production branch.
-It contains the categories and products tables you created, along with the data you inserted.
-In addition, a production branch provides:
+The main branch now contains the categories and products tables you created, along with the data you inserted.
+In addition, it is highly available with an additional replica, and is enabled for zero-downtime migrations with safe migrations.

 What's next?

-Now that you've created a database, applied schema changes, added data, and promoted your branch to production, it's time to connect to your application.
+Now that you've created a database, applied schema changes, added data, and enable safe migrations, it's time to connect to your application.

 You can use our Connect Any Application tutorial for a general step-by-step approach, one of our language-specific guides, or head straight to our Connection Strings documentation for more information about creating connection strings.